- Call Number:

 An introduction prepared by Dennis Rubini, Exeter University, has been microfilmed at the beginning of the reel.
 It includes valuable biographical information about the families concerned, a genealogical chart illustrating the relationships between the families, background information on the family's lands in America, an item level contents list of the letters that are included in the microfilm and a bibliography.

-A table has been created by the author of the Loyalist Collection which coordinates each family name with the corresponding sections of recipients' letters and the dates of the sections.
+A table has been created which coordinates each family name with the corresponding sections of recipients' letters and the dates of the sections.
 This table makes it convenient for researchers to focus on the letters of a particular recipient within a specific period of time.
-This finding aid is available in print with the Loyalist Collection Finding Aids and on the World Wide Web.
+This finding aid is available in print and as a PDF.

 The Wykeham-Martin Papers is one of several titles in the series, British Records Relating to America in Microform, which are published under the auspices of the British Association for American Studies by Microform Limited.